 - 1. Registration to take part in a written examination is done by entering the required data into the examination registration system no later than 14 calendar days (that is, not working days) before the examination. - 2.
-Students may submit a request to register for an examination after the deadline mentioned in subsection 1 has passed but no later than two working days before the examination in question, at the central examination desk.
-The request will be honoured providing that places are available at the time of registration in the room or rooms where the examination is scheduled to take place.
+Students may submit a request to register for an examination after the deadline mentioned in subsection 1 has passed but no later than 3 calender days before the examination in question, at the central examination desk.
+The request will be honoured providing that places are available in the room or rooms where the examination is scheduled to take place.
 The student will be informed one working day before the examination takes place. - 3.
 In the case of circumstances beyond a student's control, whereby the student is unable to register for the examination, the Board of Examiners can still permit the student to participate in the examination. - 4.
-The following applies upon entering the examination room: - a. only students with valid proof of identity will be admitted to the examination.
-The following will be accepted as proof of identity: campus card, passport, identity card or driving licence. and - b. students will only be admitted to the examination with a valid examination ticket and/or if they are included in the list of participants. - 5.
-If a student has participated in an examination without a valid examination ticket, the examination work will be considered invalid, will not be evaluated and does not lead to a result. - 6.
-The student can submit a substantiated request to the Board of Examiners to have examination work that is considered to be invalid to be declared valid and to have it evaluated. - 7.
+The following applies upon entering the examination room: - only students with valid proof of identity will be admitted to the examination.
+The following will be accepted as proof of identity: campus card, passport, identity card or driving licence. and - students will only be admitted to the examination with a valid examination ticket and/or if they are included in the list of participants. - 5.
+A student who has not registered for the examination and is therefore not included on the list of participants, may report to the invigilator on the day of the examination from 15 minutes before until the start of the examination.
+In so far that there are seats available, they will be admitted to the examination room half an hour after the start of the examination in the order they reported to the invigilator.
+The lack of half an hour examination time cannot be compensated.
+Students who have thus gained access to the exam will be added to the list of participants.
+The student takes the exam subject to the reservation that it will be investigated whether he/she is entitled to participate in the examination. - 6.
+In case the investigation leads to the conclusion that the student was not entitled to participate in the examination, the examination work is invalid, will not be evaluated and does not lead to a result.

+- 7. The student can submit a substantiated request to the Board of Examiners to have examination work that is considered to be invalid to be declared valid and to have it evaluated. - 8.
 The Board of Examiners will only agree to the request in exceptional circumstances.